SimonBlanke/Hyperactive/README.md

 - objective_function
   - (callable)
-- returnes: Pandas dataframe
+- returns: Pandas dataframe
-- The dataframe contains score, paramter information, iteration times and evaluation times of the given objective_function found in the previous optimization run.
+- The dataframe contains score, parameter information, iteration times and evaluation times of the given objective_function found in the previous optimization run.

     example: